matplotlib/matplotblog/content/posts/GSoC_2021_Quarter/index.md

 **“<ins>Matplotlib, I want 多个汉字 in between my text.</ins>”**

-Let's say you wanted some (多个汉字 -> multiple Chinese characters) in between your English text, to be rendered by Matplotlib.
+Let's say you asked Matplotlib to render a plot with some label containing 多个汉字 (multiple Chinese characters) in between your English text.

 Or conversely, let's say you use a Chinese font with Matplotlib, but you had English text in between (which is quite common).